 Oxygen is more readily absorbed into water at lower temperatures demonstrating the need for appropriate riparian vegetation, principally as a means of providing some thermal regulation, ie: limiting the maxima.

-With sea level atmospheric pressure and water temperature at 4°C the maximum concentration ( ie: saturation point ) of dissolved oxygen is approx. 14.6mg per litre, at the other end of the scale, the saturation point at 40°C drops to approx. 6mg per litre.
+With ( near )sea level atmospheric pressure and water temperature at 4°C the maximum concentration ( ie: saturation point ) of dissolved oxygen is approx. 14.6mg per litre, at the other end of the scale, the saturation point at 40°C drops to approx. 6mg per litre.
 1

 These generalised approximations are presented as indicators, variations in overall hydrology ( including salinity, turbidity, pH, etc ), climate, specific aquatic species, surrounding vegetation, etc, [ the usual suspects :-) ] will skew the various parameters and/or requirements necessitating localised measurements, comprehensive faunal surveys and extended observations particularly looking for unusual or exaggerated behaviour, eg. if oxygen is low freshwater mullet will jump and splash frequently as a means of aerating the water.
 Although these observations don't contribute to the high degree of precision required to accurately ascertain any significant parametric departure(s) they are nonetheless important.
 If a particular behaviour is correlated to a measured parameter then a future, casual observation of such behaviour may provide a " heads up " to a depleted oxygen level.